 - 1. Accurately measure the unit and choose a strong building material for the support structure. - 2.
-It is recommended that for leveling purposes the unit should be well supported. - 3.
-If additional vibration isolation material is required, non-combustible material MUST be used. - Ensure that the platform connection to FIRST-PAK Return Air Opening can fit an 8" x 24" [20.32 cm x 60.96 cm] duct.
-The FIRST-PAK unit must be aligned with return air opening on the unit base. - 5.
+If additional vibration isolation material is required, non-combustible material MUST be used. - 3.
+Ensure that the platform connection to FIRST-PAK Return Air Opening can fit an 8" x 24" [20.32 cm x 60.96 cm] duct.
+The FIRST-PAK unit must be aligned with return air opening on the unit base. - 4.
 Ensure the support structure and the Wall Sleeve provide a secure, fixed, and leveled position.
-This allows a provision of bringing return air via ducting to the space under the unit.